djshuster/banzhaf-info-calculator/index.md

 (3) After running the program, in results.csv, change the column A header to the appropriate political bodies' title.

 # Data Sources
-Data for the specific example election is taken from [here] (https://knesset.gov.il/description/eng/eng_mimshal_res23.htm).
+Data for the specific example election is taken from [here](https://knesset.gov.il/description/eng/eng_mimshal_res23.htm).

-Other years for the Knesset can be found [here] (https://main.knesset.gov.il/EN/mk/Pages/Elections.aspx).
+Other years for the Knesset can be found [here](https://main.knesset.gov.il/EN/mk/Pages/Elections.aspx).

 # Contact Me
 Did you encounter a bug in my application?
 Do you want to request a new feature?
 Have a funny meme for me?
 Feel free to email me at djs.shuster@gmail.com.